chpladmin/chpl-website/PENDING_RELEASE_NOTES.md

 * Add info for 2014 cms id widget
 * Display change of CHPL Product Number in Details History popup
 * Tweak scheduled job modal to work with triggers that default to weekly.
+* Add Last Used Date and Delete Warning Sent Date to the API Key Management page
 ---